5 Steps to Becoming a CPA in California

 a.
 Ask your college to mail your official college transcript directly to the CBA at Examination Unit, 2000 Evergreen Street, Suite 250, Sacramento, CA 95815-3832.

 b.
 Register online at the CBA’s website to take the Uniform CPA Exam.
 Here you will create a Client Account.
 In approximately two days, the CBA will email you a password that will allow you to print a CPA Exam Application Remittance Form.
-(If you would rather apply via paper application, please contact the CBA at (916) 561-1703 to request one).
+(If you would rather apply via a paper application, please contact the CBA at (916) 561-1703 to request one).

 c.
 Mail your CPA Exam Application Remittance Form with the application fees ($100 fee for first-time applicants) to the CBA at the above address.
 If you will need disability testing accommodations, submit the Accommodation of Disabilities Request form as well at this time.